 These things might seem trivial to big city sophisticates, but they add meaning and joy to everyday life in our neck of the woods, and they strengthen our shared sense of community and place.
 In the process of photographing these objects, I felt a deepening connection to the people, places, and natural amenities that make our region special.

 Now that I’m taking photographs again, I still aspire to creating images that have artistic merit, but I want them to be pictures that local residents can enjoy and relate to.
-Photographs that might help to remind us that Northcentral Pennsylvania is more than just a stretch of flyover country between New York and Los Angeles.
+Photographs that might help to remind us that North Cental Pennsylvania is more than just a stretch of flyover country between New York and California.

 A note about photographic prints